- TO ELD or not to ELD?

 The mandate comes with an eld compliance date.
 The reason behind this mandate was to ensure strict compliance with the rules of hours of service, thereby improving working conditions for the drivers, as well as making roads safer.
 However, the rule does not apply to all drivers and motor carriers, and there are some exceptions.

-The documentation of proof of age of vehicle or engine is not required to be kept with the driver at all times.
+The documentation of proof of age of the vehicle or engine is not required to be kept with the driver at all times.
 However, the motor carrier is responsible to maintain proper records of any change on the motor and engine of all commercial motor vehicles it has in its fleet, according to 49 CFR Part 379 Appendix A.

-- A driver must travel only within a radius 100 air miles of their starting location – the workplace.
+- A driver must travel only within a radius of 100 air miles of their starting location – the workplace.

-- A driver must start and end the day at same location.
+- A driver must start and end the day at the same location.
 They must report back to their work location at the end of the day.

-- A driver must have 10 consecutive hours of rest after every 12 hours of work shift.
+- A driver must have 10 consecutive hours of rest after every 12 hours of the work shift.

-- During the 12 hour duty period, the driver must not drive for more than 11 hours.
+- During the 12-hour duty period, the driver must not drive for more than 11 hours.

 In case of roadside inspection, the driver must inform the safety officer that they are exempt from keeping records in the vehicle as they are operating under ‘100 mile radius exemptions’, and that the necessary records are kept at the carrier’s office.

 Sometimes, the work reporting locations for a driver can be different.
 In that case, the driver cannot avail of the exemption when he starts a day at one location, and at the end of the day, has to report to another.
-But this is only for the day he makes the switch from one location to another; he can use the exemption in following days.
+But this is only for the day he makes the switch from one location to another; he can use the exemption in the following days.

 A driver can still drive a commercial motor vehicle that has an electronic logging device and avail of the exemption.
-How to proceed with the using the exemption depends on the motor carrier.
-He can either ask the driver to log into the ELD and opt for “exempt driver” in the system, or can ask the driver to not log into the ELD, and attach an explanation to the unassigned driving time logged due to driver’s movements.
-Comment for explanation must give a detailed account of the reason behind driving a vehicle with ELD under exemption.
+How to proceed with using the exemption depends on the motor carrier.
+He can either ask the driver to log into the ELD and opt for “exempt driver” in the system, or can ask the driver to not log into the ELD, and attach an explanation to the unassigned driving time logged due to the driver’s movements.
+Comment for an explanation must give a detailed account of the reason behind driving a vehicle with ELD under the exemption.

 - They must not drive a vehicle that requires a Commercial Driving License.